-Typically, strong winds and gales from the north are nothing to worry about will simply make the beautiful scenery a bit more dramatic.
+Typically, strong winds from the north are nothing to worry about and will simply make the beautiful scenery a bit more dramatic.
 The water will remain calm, but our outdoor decks might be closed.

 However, a strong wind from the south, known as a Southerly, can cause significant swells.
-Interislander ferries have stabilisers so we will sail in choppy water which can be a little uncomfortable for some.
+Our Interislander Cook Strait ferries have stabilisers which help keep our ships steady in moderate swells.
+But there will days when we sail in choppy water that is a little uncomfortable for some.
 There are also times when we delay or cancel sailings when it’s too unsafe to go.
 In these circumstances, we’ll try and get in touch with you.
 Find out more about receiving notifications when there are disruptions or cancellations.

 To get a forecast for the sea conditions, visit swell map and look at the ‘swell height’ map.
 This gives you expected wave height in a colour code with anything upwards of 3 metres considered uncomfortable in orange and red.
 Fairer weather is colour coded in green and yellow.

 Can I change my sailing because of the weather?

 If you have a Flexible or Refundable fare and want to delay your sailing to a sunny day, then that’s fine!
 You can change your sailing free of charge to one of equal or less value.
 If you want to move to a more expensive sailing, you can simply pay the difference with no penalties or surcharges.

 If you have a Saver fare, then you can still change your sailing but charges will apply.
 Please see our Fares & Payments page for details on these charges.